Operational Notice · Effective May 31, 2026

 The Street as Outcome

-On any given night, approximately 37,000 veterans are homeless.
+On any given night, about 37,000 veterans are homeless.

 Homeless veteran demographics: